 Alterations to the exterior of a City-designated Landmark, Protected Landmark, or a property located in a City-designated Historic District require a Certificate of Appropriateness (COA) which are generally issued through the review and approval of a project by the Houston Archaeological and Historic Commission (HAHC).
 This includes restoration, rehabilitation, additions, exterior alterations, new construction in a historic district, relocation and demolition of contributing structures in a historic district, or demolition of a Protected Landmark.
 For certain minor alterations that do not affect the historic character of the building, a COA may be administratively approved by the Planning and Development Department within a few days.
 Ordinary maintenance and repair does not require a COA.

 This manual, however, is not intended to take the place of consultation with the City of Houston’s Planning and Development Department.
-Historic Preservation staff members are trained in navigating the requirements of the Historic Preservation code and assisting property owners and building professionals in the process of historic property stewardship.
+Houston Office of Preservation (HOP)staff members are trained in navigating the requirements of the Houston Office of Preservation (HOP)code and assisting property owners and building professionals in the process of historic property stewardship.
 Individuals engaged in work relating to landmarks or structures located within historic districts are strongly encouraged to initiate discussions with the staff at the earliest point possible.
 Early, and frequent, conversations will ensure a smoother process and a better, more cost effective product.
 The staff is eager to assist you with your project.

 Planning a Project?